georgeklaus/se-assignment-4-github-and-visual-studio-georgeklaus/README.md

 Questions:
 Introduction to GitHub:
 **What is GitHub, and what are its primary functions and features?
 Explain how it supports collaborative software development.**
     *GitHub is a web-based platform* that uses Git, a distributed version control system,  to manage and track changes in source code during software development.
-GitHub provides a collaborative environment for developers to share, review, and contribute to projects.
+GitHub provides a collaborative environment for developers to share, review, and contribute to projects (Zagalsk et al., 2015).

         *Primary Functions and Features of GitHub*

   1. Version Control: Commit and History - Tracks changes in the project by capturing snapshots of the project at various points (commits).
 Each commit has a unique identifier (SHA) and a message describing the changes.
   Branching and Merging: Developers can create branches to work on different features or fixes independently.
 Once changes are ready, they can be merged back into the main branch.
   2. Collaboration: Pull Requests: A feature that allows developers to notify team members about changes they have pushed to a repository.
 It facilitates discussion about the changes before they are merged.